-7. TrackCheck for SoundCloud
+6. TrackCheck for SoundCloud

-Platform: Chrome extension
+Platform: Chrome Browser

 Platform: Social music site

 The app’s music player gives you full-length songs and videos with real-time lyrics.
-It also supports handsfree searches, all you need to say is “OK Hound… what’s that song?”.
+It also supports hands-free searches; all you need to say is, “Hey SoundHound… what’s that song?”.

 1. Virtual Assistant

 If you don’t want to install any app, you can use the inbuilt Virtual Assistant on your phone – Siri for iOS and Google Assistant for Android.
 Developers are continuously improving virtual assistants and integrating them with a lot of great third-party apps.